-- Your academic department should have sent you an email concerning your admit status, including any prerequisites or conditions of admission.
+- Your academic department should have sent you an email concerning your admit status, including any prerequisites or conditions of admissions.

-- U.S. citizens: If you have accepted your offer of admission, please follow the instructions and link on this page to pay your enrollment deposit.
+- U.S. citizens: If you have accepted your offer of admission, please pay your enrollment deposit.

 - International students: If you have been offered admissibility pending financial certification, you must first complete the intent to enroll form and indicate whether you would like to accept your admissions offer, defer to a future semester, or decline your offer.

-- You will not be formally admitted until the receipt of all financial documents required for the processing of I-20 or DS-2019 forms have been received by our office.
-Click here for more information on visa requests.
+You will not be formally admitted until the receipt of all financial documents required for the processing of I-20 or DS-2019 forms have been received by our office.
+See our Visa Request Information.

 - To log in, you will need to enter your GWid and Personal Identification Number (PIN).
 Your GWid can be found on your admissions offer letter.
 By default, your PIN is your date of birth in one of the following formats: MMDDYY or MMYY99.